 During a run, you have access to various metrics, time elapsed, pace, distance, heart rate, altitude and now power.
 Which is initially set up on a different data field page

 The initial screens set out on the device are all clear and very legible for the most part, and well, more importantly, they are logically set out.

 OK, but enough of the setup, sometimes a run can be overly complicated!
-To the fields!!
+To the trails!!

 I’ll be honest I really prefer having the powered running built right into the watch, and no need to sideload apps etc. Yes, I might not have more detailed information on the run, that Stryd gives such as GCT while running along, but for the price, the inclusion of power alone is going to make the Polar Vantage V a device of considerable interest for many